FC Nasaf: Name changes

-The club was founded in 1986 under name Geolog.
-Since 1997, the club has played in highest level league in Uzbekistan.
+The club was founded in 1986 under the name Geolog.
+Since 1997, the club has played in the highest level league in Uzbekistan.
 FC Nasaf is one of the leading clubs in Uzbekistan.
-Nasaf finished 6th in its first Uzbek League season, 1997.
+It finished 6th in its first Uzbek League season in 1997.
 In 2000, the club finished third.

-It has represented Uzbekistan in continental tournaments where their highest achievement has been reaching semi-finals of Asian Club Championship, prior to the launch of the new Asian Champions League.
+It has represented Uzbekistan in continental tournaments where its best result has been reaching semi-finals of Asian Club Championship, prior to the launch of the new Asian Champions League.

 2010 renovation

 In 2010, the club bought a number of players and changed its squad significantly as well as the head coach.
-Moreover, the main venue of the club was reconstructed upon the end of the 2008–2009 season.
+Moreover, the main venue of the club was reconstructed upon the end of the 2008–09 season.
 The head coach Viktor Kumykov was fired after team faced defeats against league main opponents Bunyodkor and Pakhtakor.
-On 10 August 2010, Anatoliy Demyanenko, once the player of the year in the former USSR and former manager of Dynamo Kyiv, was introduced as the new head coach during the first round break of the 2009–2010 season.
+On 10 August 2010, Anatoliy Demyanenko, once the player of the year in the former USSR and former manager of Dynamo Kyiv, was introduced as the new head coach during the first round break of the 2009–10 season.
 Nasaf appoints Anatoliy Demyanenko as head coach.

 In the 2011 season, Nasaf represented the country in AFC Cup and finished group stage with excellent result of sixth consecutive victories, beating Al Tilal in last group stage match.
 In March and April Nasaf went unbeaten in 12 games, winning 10 and drawing two.
 On 29 October 2011 in Final match Nasaf won Kuwait SC with 2–1 and became the first Uzbekistan team to win the AFC Cup.

 In Uzbek League club finished second, playing last and deciding match of championship against Pakhtakor and scoring a last-minute penalty to draw 1–1.